What Is the Texas Optimization Program?

 Comprehensive Performance Evaluations (CPE)

-The CPE is a tool that an operator can use to optimize a plant's performance.
-In Texas, a water system can get a CPE by volunteering as a training site for CPE training or by hiring trained personnel to perform a CPE.
+The CPE is a tool that an operator can use to evaluate a plant's performance.
+In Texas, a water system can get an optimization CPE by volunteering as a training site for CPE training or by hiring trained personnel to perform a CPE.
 It usually takes a team of three to five trained people about four or five days to perform this exacting analysis.
 The utility receives a final report that can be used as a road map in making changes that will improve the plant's performance.
 Over 60 plants in Texas have received CPEs.

 To Learn More